SURFnet/rd-sram-integration/README.md

 ### Note:
 You should install Docker on your system as a requirement **OR** just using the **Github Codespaces**

+### Known issue

+Step 3 will throw an error but we think it can be safely ignored, see https://github.com/SURFnet/rd-sram-integration/issues/235.

 ### Instruction:

 1- Clone the [pondersource dev-stock repository](https://github.com/pondersource/dev-stock).